richplastow/20231104-running-rust-four-ways/README.md

 TODO more code editors

-## Compile the example Rust library, and test it in JavaScript
+## Compile the example Rust app, and test it in JavaScript

 For an in-depth look at the different ways that Rust code can be integrated into a JavaScript app, jump to the next section, [Recreate this repo, step-by-step.](